-- Do not overcrowd pan and cook in batches, as necessary, to prevent temperature of the wok from plummeting and to provide room for the rice grains to toast and caramelize.
+- Do not overcrowd the pan and cook in batches, as necessary, to prevent the temperature of the wok from plummeting and to provide room for the rice grains to toast and caramelize.

 - Add liquid seasonings such as soy sauce or fish sauce sparingly.
 You want to limit the amount of liquid or moisture to keep the fried rice from getting mushy.

 Give this shrimp fried rice for dinner tonight.
 By following the tips above, you’ll make it perfectly anytime, every time.
 Enjoy!

 Shrimp Fried Rice is the perfect one pot meal when you're craving Asian flavors.
 Chock full of succulent shrimp, veggies, and eggs, it's hearty and delicious.
 Plus helpful tips on how to make it perfectly anytime, every time!